 Belle Meade encourages students to strive for the future

 At Belle Meade School, we encourage our students to stretch themselves, seek further education, and explore the many opportunities available to them as they move ahead.
-Our program promotes independence, goal-setting, long-term planning, critical thinking, analysis, problem-solving, and personal responsibility.
+Our program promotes independence, goal-setting, long-term planning, critical thinking, analysis, problem-solving, initiative, creativity, collaboration, and personal responsibility.
 We strive to provide students with the skills and tools necessary for success after graduation, during college, and throughout life: public speaking, communication, time management, note-taking, study skills, group projects, essay writing, and research.
 Above all, we cultivate perseverance, ambition, and follow-through within our community.

 Preparation begins in early high school